skycakjustin/eurisko-us.github.io/_pages/about.md

 <b>What kinds of projects?</b><br>

-<font size="3em">In addition to building a machine learning library from scratch, students are also building a Space Empires-themed game.
-Later down the road, they'll build autonomous agents to compete using a variety of strategies.</font>
+<font size="3em">Students are building a machine learning library and a Space Empires game from scratch, with the aim of creating intelligent game-playing agents.</font>

 </div>